xelis-project/xelis-blockchain/README.md

 ## BlockDAG

-XELIS try to implement & use a blockDAG which the rules are the following:
+XELIS use a blockDAG with following rules:
 - A block is considered `Sync Block` when the block height is less than `TOP_HEIGHT - STABLE_LIMIT` and it's the unique block at a specific height (or only ordered block at its height and don't have lower cumulative difficulty than previous blocks).
 - A block is considered `Side Block` when block height is less than or equal to height of past 8 topographical blocks.
 - A block is considered `Orphaned` when the block is not ordered in DAG (no topological height for it).